Learn · Getting started

 • FBM: you store and ship; you keep control and avoid FBA fees, but own logistics

-• Verification may include document review or a video call — have docs ready
+• Verification may include document review or a video call, so have docs ready

 • You can list once verified; plans and fulfillment can be changed later